WhitelistVideo

 Can You Disable Incognito Mode?

-• Editing Windows Registry or Mac policy files
+• Messing with the Windows Registry or Mac policy files.

 For Safari (iOS/Mac) — Possible via Screen Time